kwhitney91/InstaCartAnalysisPython/README.md

  # Final Deliverable

- Insert folder with the data and python code here!
+ See attached folder for code and analysis

- AS you can see, this work both analizes current trends adn predicts future customer behaviors, helping to ensure Instcart continues to grow and understand its customers.
+ As you can see, this work both analizes current trends adn predicts future customer behaviors, helping to ensure Instcart continues to grow and understand its customers.